lmarkus/Kraken_Example_Passport/README.md

 * Limiting access to certain parts of your application based on user roles.

 This repository was created specifically to hold the example.
-If you look at the [commit list](https://github.com/lmarkus/Kraken_Example_Passport/commits/master), you will see how the shopping cart was built, step by step.
+If you look at the [commit list](https://github.com/lmarkus/Kraken_Example_Passport/commits/master), you will see how the application was built, step by step.

 ## Prerequisites
 * This example requires that [MongoDB](http://www.mongodb.org/downloads) is installed and running on it's default port.